1platform/onebe/docs/classes/Documentation_DocsController.DocsController.md

 [Documentation/DocsController](../modules/Documentation_DocsController.md).DocsController

-A base class used for all the routes exposed by the final application.
+A base class used for all the routes exposed by your application.

 ## Hierarchy